-Our daily habits form who we are today and become in the future.
+Our daily habits form who we are today, and who we’ll become in the future.

 Healthy Body = Healthy Mind